 In a recent study commissioned by IPSE, the Association of Independent Professionals and Self Employed, it has been shown that 40% of the 1.88 million freelancers working in the UK are women, 270,000 of which are mothers.

-It comes as no surprise that contracting is becoming a more popular choice for women as it offers a range of financial and lifestyle benefits for those ready to leave permanent employment.
+It comes as no surprise that contracting for women in tech is becoming a more popular choice as it offers a range of financial and lifestyle benefits for those ready to leave permanent employment.
 These include:

 • Being your own boss – which can be extremely enjoyable and satisfying;